cqian19/PokeGo-Idle/README.md

 ## Disclaimer
 Just a heads up: This bot will drop items and release low CP/IV pokemon if your inventory or pokemon storage is almost full.
 The bot prioritizes dropping potions and revives.
 The bot currently tries to discard lower than rare pokemon with CP < 700 and IV < 80%.
 Configs will be added in a later update.
 With how fast you're going to level with this bot, it won't matter much, but the bot won't function well with a full inventory/pokemon storage.

-## Upcoming features

-- [ ] Sniping rare pokemon around the world and softban bypass
-- [ ] User option configurations
-- [ ] Setting and hatching eggs (Will require movespeed reduction)
-- [ ] Allowing the user to use lucky eggs and incense
-- [ ] Packaging into exe (not working currently thanks to pycryptodomex shenanigans)

 ## Credits
 [keyphact and other's updated api](https://github.com/keyphact/pgoapi)